 Word of advice: Even if you find a deal on your cruise, be sure to track airfare just as carefully.
 Plenty of college students and young adults still set out on the starry-eyed backpacking trip through Europe, and most will be taking off right after graduation (read: this time of year).
 Nailing the perfect nonstop flight for less might require a little creativity and booking finesse.

 Why: In the height of summer, with plenty of daylight and temperatures fit for Mediterranean beach days, July and August are the most popular months to travel -- by cruise or otherwise -- to the region.
 Families are free to travel as a unit, and the allure of gorgeous coastal cities basked in warmth is hard for many to pass up.

-Temperature: Part of the appeal of the Med during the summer is the heat, but be wary of where in the region you are traveling.
-Barcelona might average a toasty but agreeable 80 F, while Greece is prone to heatwaves that reach into the 90s.
-Elsewhere, expect temps in the 80s that can drop to the 60s by nightfall.
+Temperature: Part of the appeal of the Med during the summer is the heat, but be wary of where in the region you are travelling.
+Barcelona might average a toasty but agreeable 26C, while Greece is prone to heatwaves that reach into the 90s.
+Elsewhere, expect temps in the 20s to 30s that can drop to the low teens by nightfall.